Ted Mapes

-Ted Mapes (November 25, 1901 – September 9, 1984) was an American character actor, who was also a prolific stuntman and body double.
+John Tylor Mapes (November 25, 1901 – September 9, 1984) was an American character actor, who was also a prolific stuntman and body double.
 Born on November 25, 1901, in St. Edward, Nebraska, he moved to Los Angeles in his mid-20s, and entered the film industry in 1929, first as a grip, and then as a stuntman and actor.
 He doubled for many famous actors, including Jimmy Stewart and Gary Cooper.
 His film and television career spanned forty years, during which time he appeared in hundreds of films and television shows, either as an actor, stuntman or body double.
 After his career in front of the camera ended in 1969, Mapes became an advocate for animal safety in films, working as an observer on sets for the American Humane Association.

 Early life

 Born John Tylor Mapes, he grew up on the farm and ranch owned by his father.
 In his mid-20s, he relocated to Los Angeles, where he worked for a moving company.
 When he was on a job taking John Barrymore's effects away from the Samuel Goldwyn studio, he learned that studio grips were making twice his rate of pay.
-Shortly after he became a grip, working on film crews for the next five years.
+Shortly after, he became a grip, working on film crews for the next five years.